Stereotactic ablative radiotherapy (SABR)

 - a type of cancer that started in the liver called hepatocellular carcinoma

-- prostate cancer, as part of a research trial
+- some pancreatic cancers – this may be as part of a clinical trial

-- certain types of cancer if you cannot have surgery
+- certain types of cancer when you cannot have surgery.

 Planning your treatment is an important part of SABR.
 You may need to visit different departments in the hospital before starting your treatment.

 It is important to tell the hospital staff about any medications and allergies you have.
-If you take painkillers, they may advise you to take them before your planning and treatment so that you are comfortable.
+If you take painkillers, they may advise you to take them before your planning and treatment.
+This can make you more comfortable.

-You may need to have a mould or mask made before radiotherapy planning starts.
-This is to help you stay still and in the correct position during your radiotherapy.
+You may need to have a mould or radiotherapy mask made before radiotherapy planning starts.
+This is to help you stay still and in the correct position during your treatment.
 The radiographer may use moulds to keep a leg, an arm or other body part still during planning and treatment.
-Masks may be used for people having radiotherapy to the brain, head or neck.
+Radiotherapy masks may be used for people having radiotherapy to the brain, head or neck.